dmccreary/learning-graphs/docs/chapters/01-learning-graphs.md

 3.  **Assessment and Remediation**: Learning graphs are particularly useful in assessment-driven learning environments.
 By pinpointing exactly where a student is struggling, educators can focus on reinforcing specific concepts without re-teaching the entire curriculum.

-### Leveraging Learning Graphs in Hypercustomized Lesson Plans
+### Leveraging Learning Graphs in Hyper-customized Lesson Plans

-When creating hypercustomized lesson plans, learning graphs provide the foundational structure to ensure that each student receives the exact lessons they need, in the proper sequence.
+When creating hyper-customized lesson plans, learning graphs provide the foundational structure to ensure that each student receives the exact lessons they need, in the proper sequence.
 By identifying where a learner is within the graph, lesson plans can be dynamically generated to either:

 -   Focus on filling gaps in prerequisite knowledge
 -   Accelerate the learner through concepts they have already mastered